sz-sebestyen/ttv-chat-search/README.md

 This app requires a registered application on the twitch developer console, with its own client_id and client_secret.
 Which we have to set as environment variables along with all the others, that are visible in the .env.sample file at the repository's root.

-## Building / testing
+## Building / testing / api documentation

-More information about building for production and testing can be found in the services respective READMEs.
+More information about building for production, testing and documentation can be found in the services respective READMEs.

 - [frontend](/frontend)
 - [auth-gateway](/auth-gateway)